Services for Students

 Things don't always go to plan.
 There are many reasons why you might need to interrupt your studies, transfer, or withdraw from your course.

-Before making any decisions you should always talk it though with your personal tutor or course director to ensure that you are making the right choice for you.
+Before making any decisions you should always talk it though with your School or Department to ensure that you are making the right choice for you.

 What you need to know